The Best Yarn For Summer Clothes – 9 Things To Consider When Choosing

 King Cole Giza 4-ply is a mercerised cotton yarn.
 Although not the easiest to work with, it does produce a light fabric with a stunning sheen to it.

 This is the yarn I have used for my Ellie Lace Sweater.
-Great summer garment for every day wear or dressing up over dress for a special occasion.
+Great summer garment for everyday wear or dressing up over dress for a special occasion.

 Ellie lace sweater for summer